 When it comes to easy, comforting homemade desserts, fruit crisps are right at the top of my list.
 But it seems like when I think of a warm, homey fruit crisp, my mind goes directly to an apple crisp.
 And though an apple crisp is totally delicious, I think that changing it up with other seasonal fruit is pretty great, too.
 And in this case, I’ve used pears.
-(But not only pears – I’ve sneaked in some chocolate and cherries to make it just a little extra-special!)
+Because when it comes to desserts, it’s actually quite difficult to find dessert recipes with pears.
+(And in this recipe, I’ve sneaked in some chocolate and cherries to make it just a little extra special!)
 This is a perfect treat for fall and winter when ripe, juicy pears are in-season and readily available at most supermarkets.

 Pears – Some pears hold up better to cooking than others.
 Green or red Anjou, Bosc, or Seckel are all good choices.
 And feel free to mix it up and use more than one variety.